camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 └── pom.xml (7)
 ```

-For the modeling building blocks, the connector provides
+For the modeling building blocks, the Connector provides
 [connector templates](./connector-templates.md) with **(1)**.

 You provide the runtime logic as Java source code under a directory like **(2)**.
-Typically a connector runtime logic consists of
+Typically, a Connector runtime logic consists of the following:

-- Exactly one implementation of a `ConnectorFunction` with **(3)**
+- Exactly one implementation of a `ConnectorFunction` with **(3)**.
-- At least one input data object like **(4)**
+- At least one input data object like **(4)**.
-- At least one result object like **(5)**
+- At least one result object like **(5)**.

-For your connector function to be detectable you are required to expose your function class name in the
+For a detectable Connector function, you are required to expose your function class name in the
 [`ConnectorFunction` SPI implementation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html)
 with **(6)**.